labxscut/HCG/code.md

 ### Heatmap visualization

-To visualize gene mutations, copy number variations, and methylation levels, we generated heatmaps for each of these features.
-As an example, we present the code for generating a heatmap of gene mutations (the procedure for generating heatmaps for copy number variations and methylation levels is analogous)
+To visualize gene mutations, CNAs, and methylation levels, we generated heatmaps for each of these features.
+As an example, we present the code for generating a heatmap of gene mutations (the procedure for generating heatmaps for CNAs and methylation levels is analogous)

 ```R
 mutation1<-read.table("D:/preSolve2/hot_p/DataSet/New_mutation_ex.txt",header = T)